virginiagalvan/virginiagalvan/README.md

 ## About

-Data scientist with a PhD in Biological Sciences.
-A bioinformatics background introduced me to working with large-scale, complex datasets to solve biological problems; today I apply statistical modeling and machine learning to diverse types of complex data — building end-to-end ML pipelines, from data acquisition and model development to interpretability and deployment (APIs, containerization).
+Professional with 5+ years of experience in advanced data analysis and predictive modeling.
+Specialized in optimizing complex processes through data mining, end-to-end pipelines (Python, SQL, FastAPI, Docker), and AI applied to biological and clinical data.
+In my early years of experience, I led a project focused on mining public databases, working with environmental sample data on a global scale, aimed at developing new catalysts for the biodiesel industry.
+I led the resulting multidisciplinary collaboration after winning a national grant to expand the project’s scope, coordinating groups across different regions of the country.
+I developed clustering and scoring algorithms that narrowed thousands of candidates down to high-impact selections with 75% experimental accuracy.
+I have also deployed predictive models for clinical subtypes with 93% accuracy, from data acquisition and model development to interpretability and deployment (APIs, containerization).

 ---